TGOlson/sync-engine/README.md

 This project uses `prisma` as an ORM to manage db connections, create schemas and models, and run queries.
 It's pretty nifty and works quite well with TypeScript!
 See https://www.prisma.io/.

 In general `prisma` works as expected with the `docker compose` flow.
-However, there are two things to note.

 1. To run a migration, connect to the `server` container and run: